 Specification

-Tip: Always hire a qualified electrician to install the surge protector.
-This ensures compliance with safety regulations and proper operation.
+Always hire a qualified electrician for installation.
+This ensures compliance with safety regulations and guarantees optimal SPD performance.